core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Derivation of Pairwise Keys ### {#key-derivation-pairwise}

-Using the Group OSCORE security context ({{sec-context}}), a group member can derive AEAD keys to protect point-to-point communication between itself and any other endpoint in the group.
+Using the Group OSCORE Security Context (see {{sec-context}}), a group member can derive AEAD keys to protect point-to-point communication between itself and any other endpoint in the group.
 The same AEAD algorithm as in the group mode is used.
 The key derivation of these so-called pairwise keys follows the same construction as in Section 3.2.1 of {{RFC8613}}:

 ~~~~~~~~~~~
 Pairwise Recipient Key = HKDF(Recipient Key, Shared Secret, info, L)